bharatk101/usbike/README.md

 This allows people to borrow a bike from point A and return it to point B, though they can also return it to the same location if they'd like to just go for a ride.
 Regardless, each bike can serve several users per day.

-This project is part of Udacity Data Analysis Nanodegree
+This project is part of Udacity Data Analyst Nanodegree.

 In this project, I will use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.